OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/setup_stack.rst

 The System Setup Stack: Understanding When to Use setup and configure
 *********************************************************************

-This document explains what happens during the OpenMDAO setup process
+This document explains what happens during the OpenMDAO setup process, and how some of the model API methods interact during that process.

+The purpose of the setup process is to prepare the data structures that OpenMDAO need to efficiently run your model or driver.
+In particular, this includes setting up the vectors used for passing data to inputs, converging solvers, and calculating derivatives.
+It also includes setting up the MPI communicators.

+Setup also performs some level of model checking, mainly for critical errors.
+More extensive model checking can be done by setting "check" to True when calling `setup`, or by using the :ref:`openmdao command line check<om-command>`.
+It is recommend that you do this before your first full run of the model.

+The OpenMDAO `Group` API includes three methods that are invoked during the setup process: `setup`, `configure`, and `initialize`.
+Most of the time, setup is all you need to build a group.
+The specific use case for configure is shown below in the next section.
+The configure method is only used for declaring options for your group (and also in `Component`), and their placement here allows them to be passed into the group as instantiation arguments.

-One question that is often asked is: why can't we just put all of our model building in our group's `__init__` method so that everything is there when I instantiate the class?
+One question that is often asked is: why can't we just put all of our model building code into our group's `__init__` method so that everything is there when I instantiate the class?
 The answer is, when running a parallel model under MPI, certain systems might only be executed on certain processors.
 To save memory across the model, these systems are not fully set up on processors where they are